Home / Mica Regulation

 The philosophy and goals of the MiCA Regulation

-Similarly to payment institutions and EMIs, MiCAR introduced the passporting of crypto licenses, meaning that by obtaining a license in one EU country, a company can then provide services in another or all other EU countries without needing any extra licenses.
+Similar to payment institutions and EMIs, MiCAR introduced the passporting of crypto licenses, meaning that by obtaining a license in one EU country, a company can then provide services in another or all other EU countries without needing any extra licenses.

-In addition, MiCA aims to protect the customers from possible risks associated with the crypto asset market, including those applications of the distributed ledger technology (DLT) and blockchain technology that have not yet been studied in full, which will allow the new and emerging business models operate in full legality, transparency, and stability.
-In essence, MiCA will secure the existing and newly introduced crypto business models in such a way that will harmoniously unite innovation with legality and stability.
+In addition, MiCA aims to protect the customers from possible risks associated with the crypto asset market, including those applications of the distributed ledger technology (DLT) and blockchain technology that have not yet been studied in full, which will allow the new and emerging business models to operate in full legality, transparency, and stability.
+Retail holders, as well as institutional participants, are among those who stand to benefit from the increased protections and clarity provided by MiCA.

 Calendar of MiCA